-The program is on the pages of the interest group DIY Hifi (IGDH eV) as Download available.
+The program is on the pages of the interest group DIY Hifi (IGDH eV) as Download are available.

 Top left: 0-90 ° Horizontal, sum / branches and phase Top right: 0 ° and + -15 ° vertical, sum / branches and phase Middle bottom: Impedazgänge branches and total Bottom right: Voltage frequency response

 Quiz question: What's going on at 1kHz?
 Use the comment function :)

-We have a virtual crossover board on the screen, and see the effects of each component change on the amplitude frequency responses (horizontal and vertical), phase, impedance, and voltage response in real time.
+We have a virtual crossover board on the screen, and see the effects of every component change on the amplitude frequency response (horizontal and vertical), phase, impedance response & voltage frequency response in real time.
 We can simultaneously Things that the on-foot developer thinks if any, only one after the other.

-There is usually "on foot". on Microphone, a Impedance measuring stripe and on Component that is changed.
+"On foot" is usually there. a Microphone, a Impedance measuring stripe and a Component that is changed.
 Then you can a Zweig or the sums, or look at the impedance frequency response.
 Everything under one Corner.
 The effects of a component change can basically only one aspect to be viewed as.
-The effects on other aspects have to be "anticipated" ...
+The effects on other aspects must be "guessed" ...

 If I change the slope of the tweeter in favor of a better phase angle, how does this affect the radiation behavior horizontally and - or vertically?

 Of course, even very good speakers can be created.
-Direct-HA is the last speaker I've ever designed ...
-The results are very good, but it took hours for things to go in minutes or seconds.
-Meanwhile, I find it very questionable if the last bit of detail can really be achieved in an on-foot development.
+Direct-HA is the last loudspeaker that I developed ...
+The results are very good, but it took hours to do things that now take minutes or seconds.
+In the meantime I consider it very questionable whether the last bit of detail can really be achieved in a walking development.